mehmetsoylucom/docker-base/README.md

 docker network inspect bridge
 ```

-Publish path for web has public directory for rails or sinatra. ( /var/www/codes/root/public )
+Publish path is public directory in root for rails or sinatra. ( /var/www/codes/root/public in virtualhost )

-Don't commit your host repository files to the git remote repository after work.

 Have a nice coding...